 Do you believe in chance?
 Forget it!
 Nothing happens by chance – all things happen by the choice and power of God.
-He rules all things in the universe, even games of chance!
-Learn wisdom.
-You will have an informed view of life and a solid basis for great faith.
-Nothing surprises the LORD – He planned everything, even the things that surprise you!
+He rules all things in the universe, even games of chance.

-What a coincidence!
+Some say, what a coincidence!
 I cannot believe that happened!
 You are so lucky!
 That was a real fluke!
 The random number generator makes sure it is by chance!
 That could never happen again!
 The odds are totally against it!
-Such expressions are common from those who do not know or believe the sovereign providence of the LORD.
+Such expressions are common from those who do not know the sovereign providence of the LORD God.
 They assume that life includes random events, which greatly distorts their power of judgment, or wisdom.

-When King Ahab disguised himself in battle to avoid being killed according to God’s prophet, an arrow shot at a venture not only hit a man, but it hit Ahab!
-It not only hit Ahab, it found a joint in his royal armor; and it not only found a joint in his armor, it gave him a fatal wound!
+When King Ahab disguised himself in battle to avoid being killed according to God’s prophet, an arrow shot at a venture not only hit a man, it hit Ahab.
+It not only hit Ahab, it found a joint in his royal armor.
+And it not only found a joint in his armor, it gave him a fatal wound.
 No matter how well you might think you have protected yourself against God’s judgment, His word will surely come to pass (Pr 11:21; 16:5; Jer 37:9-10).